-- 2) A standard memorandum of understanding (MOU) that stipulates the responsibilities of each party in undertaking an appointee under the program, including duties, goals, expected outcomes, administrative support, and office participation.
-The memorandum may function as a model for future executive-on-loan programs. - 3) A reporting process that provides sufficient information for the director to report to the Legislature, as specified. - Requires that every appointee enter into a MOU with the director before the effective date of an appointment.
+- Have successfully developed, invented, or created a product and brought the product to the marketplace. - Specifies that an appointee must not have a conflict of interest with the activities of the BOE, including having any existing business before the BOE. - Requires the director to accept applications and establish compliance procedures by March 1, 2016.
+Procedures shall include: - 1) A process for screening prospective appointees, including checking backgrounds and references. - 2) A standard memorandum of understanding (MOU) that stipulates the responsibilities of each party in undertaking an appointee under the program, including duties, goals, expected outcomes, administrative support, and office participation.
+The memorandum may function as a model for future professionals in public service programs. - 3) A reporting process that provides sufficient information for the director to report to the Legislature, as specified. - Requires that every appointee enter into a MOU with the director before the effective date of an appointment.
 The MOU must specify the placement and clearly identify the duties, goals, expected outcomes, administrative support, and office participation.
-The MOU must set the benchmarks and metrics for evaluating the success of the placement. - Requires that an appointee have all of the following duties: - 1) Provide recommendations on how to streamline, eliminate, or modify inefficient or duplicative activities, processes, and programs of the BOE. - 2) Provide recommendations on methods to improve program efficiency or establish new initiatives that may be instituted to address the needs of small businesses and entrepreneurs. - 3) Assist the BOE in improving outreach and service to small business concerns and entrepreneurs, including: - Facilitate meeting and forums to educate small businesses and entrepreneurs on BOE programs or initiatives. - Facilitate in-service sessions with BOE employees on issues of concern to small businesses and entrepreneurs. - Provide technical assistance or mentorship to small businesses and entrepreneurs in accessing BOE programs. - Requires that an appointee report directly to the director.
+The MOU must set the benchmarks and metrics for evaluating the success of the placement. - Subject to specified confidentiality requirements, requires that an appointee have all of the following duties: - 1) Provide recommendations on how to streamline, eliminate, or modify inefficient or duplicative activities, processes, and programs of the BOE. - 2) Provide recommendations on methods to improve program efficiency or establish new initiatives that may be instituted to address the needs of small businesses and entrepreneurs. - 3) Assist the BOE in improving outreach and service to small business concerns and entrepreneurs, including: - Facilitate meeting and forums to educate small businesses and entrepreneurs on BOE programs or initiatives. - Facilitate in-service sessions with BOE employees on issues of concern to small businesses and entrepreneurs. - Provide technical assistance or mentorship to small businesses and entrepreneurs in accessing BOE programs. - Requires that an appointee report directly to the director.
 An appointee shall serve on a project-based, voluntary basis and be given a timeline for completion.
-At the discretion of the director, requires an appointee to have access to an office, computer, and other related support services and equipment in order to discharge his or her duties. - Requires the director to establish an informal working group of executives on loan to discuss best practices, experiences, obstacles, opportunities, and recommendations. - Requires the director to annually submit to the Governor and the Assembly Committee on Jobs, Economic Development, and the Economy a report on the program.
-The report must include all of the following: - 1) Progress report on the activities of each executive-on-loan during the reporting period, based on the applicable memorandum of understanding. - 2) General summary on how the overall program is addressing the program goals, which are: - Making BOE-administered programs simpler, easier to access, more efficient, and more responsive to the needs and concerns of small businesses and entrepreneurs. - o Providing for better outreach by BOE to the private sector. - Strengthening coordination and interaction between the BOE and the private sector on issues relevant to small businesses and entrepreneurs. - Requires BOE to measure and report the impact of the appointee's activities for three years following their placement.
-A final annual report must be filed by January 1, 2019.
+At the discretion of the director, requires an appointee to have access to an office, computer, and other related support services and equipment in order to discharge his or her duties. - Requires the director to establish an informal working group of professionals in public service to discuss best practices, experiences, obstacles, opportunities, and recommendations. - Requires the director to annually submit to the Governor and the Assembly Committee on Jobs, Economic Development, and the Economy a report on the program.
+The report must include all of the following: - 1) Progress report on the activities of each professional in public service during the reporting period, based on the applicable memorandum of understanding.